kashodiya/my-open-webui/README.md

 - Create MCP server to execute tasks like start stop servers
 - Implement the MCP server inside the controller lambda
 - Using VSCode Copilot Agent let users do the operations

+## How to observe that a EC2 is not been used
+- Observe a communication over several ports of EC2
+    - If you do not find any meaningful activity over a period of time, shutdown the EC2